- Privacy and Rights

 The archive also takes practical steps to safeguard against future orphan works by capturing and storing detailed information at the time of acquisition; by ensuring contact details of copyright owners and depositors are updated; and by encouraging rights holders to stay in touch with us.

-In making collection items available for public access online, Ngā Taonga Sound & Vision makes every effort to fulfil its legal and ethical obligations.
+In making collection items available for public access online, Ngā Taonga Sound & Vision makes every effort to fulfil its legal, cultural, and ethical obligations.